Home Compare NVDA vs ON

 NVIDIA vs ON Semiconductor: Which Stock Looks Stronger in 2026?

-NVIDIA holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+NVIDIA holds the cleaner structural position, with the lead spread across valuation and stability.
 ON Semiconductor does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.